 His Holiness Jigdal Dagchen Sakya, the founder and decades-long leader of Sakya Monastery of Tibetan Buddhism in Seattle, has passed into Paranirvana.

-Known more formally as His Holiness Vajra Dhara Kyabgön Dagchen Rinpoche Ngawang Kunga Sönam of the Phuntsok Phodrang, he died on April 29th, 2016.
+Known more formally as His Holiness Vajra Dhara Kyabgön Dagchen Rinpoche Ngawang Kunga Sönam of the Phuntsok Phodrang, he passed on April 29th, 2016.
 He was 87.

 His Holiness was considered a major leader within the world of Tibetan Buddhism.
 He headed one of the two families that led the Sakya School of Tibetan Buddhism over generations.
 The Sakyas are one of the four schools of Tibetan Buddhism.

 Prior to his Parinirvana, His Holiness Dagchen Rinpoche was weak for some months, but continued on with indomitable resolve and spirit.
-During this time noted lamas H.H.
+During this time, noted lamas H.H.
 Sakya Trizin Rinpoche and H.E.
-Dzongsar Khyentse Rinpoche visited Seattle to perform elaborate long-life ceremonies for Dagchen Rinpoche, based on classic texts.
+Dzongsar Khyentse Rinpoche visited Seattle to perform elaborate long-life ceremonies for H.H.
+Dagchen Rinpoche, based on classic texts.

-As a result of these prayers and others from around the word, H.H.
+As a result of these prayers and others from around the world, H.H.
 Dagchen Rinpoche was comfortable and enjoyed relative well-being as he approached his paranirvana.

-At the moment of his passing he entered into a state of luminosity for six days, which is known as “Thukdam meditation.”
+At the moment of his passing, His Holiness entered into a state of luminosity for six days, which is known as “Thukdam meditation.”
 During this period a highly realized lama is able to meditate on the “clear light stage,” the ultimate process of the inner dissolution of five elements and consciousness.